 See the OpenAthens tab for details of how to register.

-If you are searching for a topic or subject rather than a specific article you might like to search the literature using the NHS tailored system.
+If you are searching for a topic or subject rather than for a specific article you may wish to search one of the healthcare literature databases.
 There are databases that cover all of the professions working in the NHS.

 Databases available include Medline, Embase, CINAHL, the British Nursing Index and HMIC (for health management topics).